Raising competition age for figure skaters not enough to combat abusive coaches, former skaters say | CBC Sports

 However, some former skaters say raising the age limit is not a silver bullet, and there should be tougher penalties for coaches who abuse athletes.

-"There are not enough strong and lasting consequences … It happens way too often that individuals who show behaviour that is harming athletes, then a year later are just continuing [to coach]," said Jamal Otham, a former Swiss national champion figure skater who is now the managing director of the Ice Academy of Montreal, a training institute for ice dance competitors.
-Ice dance is overseen by a different international federation and is not affected by the age limit changes.
+"There are not enough strong and lasting consequences … It happens way too often that individuals who show behaviour that is harming athletes, then a year later are just continuing [to coach]," said Jamal Othman, a former Swiss national champion figure skater who is now the managing director of the Ice Academy of Montreal, a training institute for ice dance competitors.

 Bezic agrees.
 "You'll always have that parent who pushes too hard or that coach who pushes too hard, and so there needs to be checks and balances for that."

-Note: - An earlier version of this story incorrectly said ice dance was unaffected by the age change.
-The International Olympic Committee says the change will affect all skating disciplines.Jun 09, 2022 6:41 AM ET